This feature available on larger devices.

 3. View an example of traumatic hemoperitoneum.

 This case illustrates the consequence of smoking.
 The patient had multiple cancers, multiple cancer surgeries, and multiple surgical complication.
 She died during a biopsy of a new lung cancer.
 Make sure student know that patients with one lung cancer (even after treatment) are at increased for a second lung cancer (a completely new primary).
 Many physicians do not communicate this to their lung cancer patients.
-And, as a result, patient think the “surgeon didn’t get it all out” if they get a cancer later.
+And, as a result, patients think the “surgeon didn’t get it all out” if they get a cancer later.
 The new cancer is typically not a metastasis or something the surgeon missed.
 It’s a completely new cancer.

 1. Review smoking as a cause of multiple types of cancers.
 (The patient had two separate lung cancers and laryngeal cancer.)